Scan EC2 Instances Using AWS Systems Manager

 - Administrator privileges in those accounts

-Create an IAM role for EC2 instances with AmazonSSMManagedInstanceCore policy
+Create an IAM role with the AmazonSSMManagedInstanceCore policy

 - Navigate to IAM.